Yoweri Museveni: 1971–1979: Front for National Salvation and the toppling of Amin

-The exile forces opposed to Amin invaded Uganda from Tanzania in September 1972 and were repelled.
+The exile forces opposed to Idi Amin invaded Uganda from Tanzania in September 1972 and were repelled.
 In October, Tanzania and Uganda signed the Mogadishu Agreement that denied the rebels the use of Tanzanian soil for aggression against Uganda.
 Museveni broke away from the mainstream opposition and formed the Front for National Salvation (FRONASA) in 1973.
 In August of the same year, he married Janet Kainembabazi.

-In October 1978 Ugandan troops invaded the Kagera Salient in northern Tanzania, initiating the Uganda–Tanzania War.
-Tanzanian President Julius Nyerere ordered the Tanzania People's Defence Force (TPDF) to counter-attack and mobilised Ugandan dissidents to fight Amin's regime.
+In October 1978, Ugandan troops invaded the Kagera Salient in northern Tanzania, initiating the Uganda–Tanzania War.
+Tanzanian President Julius Nyerere ordered the Tanzania People's Defence Force (TPDF) to counter-attack and mobilized Ugandan dissidents to fight Amin's regime.
 Museveni was pleased by this development.
 In December 1978 Nyerere attached Museveni and his forces to Tanzanian troops under Brigadier Silas Mayunga.
 Museveni and his FRONASA troops subsequently accompanied the Tanzanians during the counter-invasion of Uganda.
 He was present during the capture and destruction of Mbarara in February 1979, and involved in the Western Uganda campaign of 1979.

-In course of these operations, he alternatively spent time at the frontlines and in Tanzania where he discussed the cooperation of various anti-Amin rebel groups as well as the political future of Uganda with Tanzanian politicans and other Ugandan opposition figures such as Obote.
+In course of these operations, he alternatively spent time at the frontlines and in Tanzania.
+While in Tanzania, he discussed the cooperation of various anti-Amin rebel groups as well as the political future of Uganda with Tanzanian politicians and other Ugandan opposition figures such as Obote.
 He played a significant part in the Moshi Conference which led to the unification of the opposition as the Uganda National Liberation Front (UNLF).
 Yusuf Lule was appointed as UNLF chairman and the potential President of Uganda after Amin's overthrow.
 Museveni felt dissatisfied with the results of the conference, believing that he and his followers were not granted enough representation.

 1980–1986: Ugandan Bush War

 Obote II and the National Resistance Army

 With the overthrow of Amin in 1979 and the contested election that returned Milton Obote to power in 1980, Museveni returned to Uganda with his supporters to gather strength in their rural strongholds in the Bantu-dominated south and south-west to form the Popular Resistance Army (PRA).
-They then planned a rebellion against the second Obote regime (Obote II) and its armed forces, the Uganda National Liberation Army (UNLA).
+They planned a rebellion against the second Obote regime (Obote II) and its armed forces, the Uganda National Liberation Army (UNLA).
 The insurgency began with an attack on an army installation in the central Mubende district on 6 February 1981.
 The PRA later merged with former president Yusufu Lule's fighting group, the Uganda Freedom Fighters, to create the National Resistance Army (NRA) with its political wing, the National Resistance Movement (NRM).
 Two other rebel groups, the Uganda National Rescue Front (UNRF) and the Former Uganda National Army (FUNA), engaged Obote's forces.
 The FUNA was formed in the West Nile sub-region from the remnants of Amin's supporters.